mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 A leader might not have the skills to effectively lead the pack but charisma gains them the loyalty of everyone in the group.
-Contrary to popular belief, a Vargr’s loyalty is very strong and will only waver if the pack leader fails to meet the needs of their people and thus lose charisma.
+Contrary to popular belief, a Vargr's loyalty is very strong and will only waver if the pack leader fails to meet the needs of their people and thus lose charisma.
 Loyalties may change but never quickly and never without reason.
-It is this that seems to have gone unnoticed by outsiders who regard the Vargr’s loyalty as volatile at best and mutinous at worst.
+It is this that seems to have gone unnoticed by outsiders who regard the Vargr's loyalty as volatile at best and mutinous at worst.

 Should a leader be found to lack the skills to lead